React nodes

 ).

-, then, abiding by this convention, the corresponding state-update function would be named setFirstName
+, then, abiding by this convention, the corresponding state-updater function would be named as setFirstName

 .

-Following this convention, yet again, what would the state-update functions for the state variables content
+Following this convention, yet again, what would the state-updater functions for the states content

 and isThemed